-This course will familiarise students with the diverse range of research methods relevant to the creative and performing arts.
-It will encompass an investigation of the philosophy and theories of knowledge creation to enable students to undertake research at an Honours level.
+This course will familiarise students with a diverse range of research fundamentals relevant to the creative and performing arts.
+It will investigate the requirements for the presentation of knowledge creation and verification to enable students to undertake research at an Honours level.

 Newcastle City Precinct